vnijs/radiant/dev/marketing/tools/help/fullFactor.md

 #### Summary

-1. Determine if the data are appropriate for factor analysis using Bartlett, KMO, and Collinearity (see pre-factor analysis)
+1. Determine if the data are appropriate for factor analysis using Bartlett, KMO, and Collinearity (Pre-factor)
-2. Determine the number of factors (see the scree-plot and eigenvalues > 1 produced through pre-factor analysis)
+2. Determine the number of factors to extract using the scree-plot and eigenvalues > 1 criteria (Pre-factor)
 3. Extract the (rotated) factor solution to produce:
 	- Factor loadings: Correlations between attributes and factors
-	- Factor scores: Inferred ratings on the new factors
+	- Factor scores: Inferred ratings on the new factors (i.e., new variables that summarize the original variables)
 5. Identify the highest factor loading, in absolute value, in each row (i.e., for each variable)
-4. Interpret the factors using the strongest factor loadings and label them
+4. Label the factors using the strongest factor loadings

 If you want more practice open the 'shopping' data set and see if you can reproduce the results shown in the screen capture of the Summary tab below.
-Using pre-factor analysis determine if the the correct number of factors were selected.
+Use Pre-factor to determine if the correct number of factors were selected.
+Do you agree?
 Why (not)?

 ![facfull shopping - summary](figures_marketing/facfull_shopping_summary.png)